adam-melle/FP4-proposal/template.md

 Will it be interactive?
 Can you show it working?
 This project involves a live demo, so interactivity is good.

 ### Evaluation of Results
+  We will know that we were successful if we can randomly generate valid maps.
+Meaning that the path intended to be taken by a player is not obstructed by walls, water, or any tile that is considered to be an obstruction.
+If the end of a map is unreachable, we'll know that our tile placement algorithms aren't working properly.

 How will you know if you are successful?
 If you include some kind of _quantitative analysis,_ that would be good.